 1. Check your Credit

 Order a copy of your credit report and review it carefully.
-Address any inaccuracies by filing a dispute with the credit bureau who reported it.
+Address any inaccuracies by filing a dispute with the credit bureau that reported it.
 If your credit looks less than stellar, take some steps to address it before heading in to talk to a mortgage lender.

 2. Figure out How Much you Should Spend